 6) Pack Enough Water and Snacks

 During the trip, try to carry more food than you need for that day.
 Why more than enough, you ask?
 Well, the extra food comes in handy if you happen to either get lost or stay out longer than you planned.
-As you pack the food, include snacks high in protein and fibre.
+As you pack the food, include snacks high in protein and fiber.
 You will need then when you run low on energy.
 Also carry chocolate bars, dried fruit, and a variety of nuts.

 As far as water goes, you can never carry enough.
-You will be surprised to learn that on a hot day, a hiker needs two litres of water every two hours to stay hydrated.
+You will be surprised to learn that on a hot day, a hiker needs two liters of water every two hours to stay hydrated.
 If you find the prospect of carrying too much water untenable, bring along some water filtration tablets just in case your water runs out.

 7) Start Early and Start Small